sharky5102/fbmatrix/README.md

     ]

 As you can see, the values should be normalized to a (-1, 1) range.
-The file above defines 3 LEDs, the first on the left, the one in the middle, and then one on the right.
+The file above defines 3 LEDs, the first on the left, then one in the middle, and then one on the right.
 Each pixel has an x, y and z parameter.

 If you have a perfect matrix (for example, you have a ws281x matrix on a